Almost coherent modules and almost coherent sheaves: Almost commutative algebra

 \begin{rmk} A typical example of an almost finitely presented module that is not finitely generated is $M=\oplus_{n\geq 1} \O_C/p^{1/n}\O_C$ for an algebraically closed non-archimedean field $C$ of mixed characteristic $(0, p)$. \end{rmk}

-The next few lemmas discuss the most basic properties of almost finitely generated and almost finitely presented modules.
+The next few lemmas discuss basic properties of almost finitely generated and almost finitely presented modules.
 For example, it is not entirely obvious that these notions transfer across almost isomorphisms.
 We show that this is actually the case, so these notions descend to $\mathbf{Mod}_R^a$.
-We also show that almost finitely generated and almost finitely presented modules have many good properties that we have for the usual finitely generated and finitely presented modules.
-Although all proofs below are elementary, they require some accuracy to rigorously prove them.
+We also show that almost finitely generated and almost finitely presented modules have many good properties that are similar to those of usual finitely generated and finitely presented modules.

-Our first main goal is to get some other useful criteria for a module to be almost finitely generated (resp. almost finitely presented) and finally show that this notion does not depend on a class of almost isomorphism.
+Our first main goal is to get alternative criteria for a module to be almost finitely generated (resp. almost finitely presented) and show that this notion descends to the category of almost modules.

 \begin{lemma} Let $M$ be an $R$-module, then $M$ is almost finitely generated if and only if for any finitely generated ideal $\m_0 \subset \m$ there a morphism $R^n \xr{f} M$ such that $\m_0(\coker f)=0$. \end{lemma} \begin{proof} The ``if'' part is clear, so we only need to deal with the ``only if'' part.
 We choose a set of generators $(\e_0, \dots, \e_n)$ for an ideal $\m_0$.
-Then we have $R$-morphisms
+By assumption, we have $R$-morphisms

 such that $\e_i(\coker f_i)=0$ for all $i$.
 Then the sum of these morphisms

 defines a map such that $\m_0(\coker f)=0$.
 Since $\m_0$ was an arbitrary morphism, this finishes the proof. \end{proof}